 So, if you’re currently thinking about possibly starting on your own iGaming business, just think about those huge numbers and remember – they are growing.

-Don’t let these huge revenues pass you by and remember there are plenty of great strategies on your side to make the ride smoother.
+Don’t let these huge revenues pass you by, and remember that there are plenty of great strategies on your side to make the ride smoother.
 Try them out, and make sure you track and learn from the data.